N.Korea's ruling party sets up new post under leader Kim -Yonhap

 By Sangmi Cha

-SEOUL, June 1 (Reuters) - North Korea's ruling party has amended its rules to create a de facto second-in-command under leader Kim Jong Un as he looks to revamp domestic politics, South Korea's Yonhap news agency said on Tuesday.
+SEOUL (Reuters) -North Korea's ruling party has amended its rules to create a de facto second-in-command under leader Kim Jong Un as he looks to revamp domestic politics, South Korea's Yonhap news agency said on Tuesday.

 Citing an unidentified source familiar with North Korea, the agency said the holder of the new post of "first secretary" would chair meetings on behalf of Kim Jong Un.

-Now Kim wants the party to play a greater role in government, as compared to the more-military centred administration of his father, the agency added.
+Now Kim wants a greater role in government for the party, as compared to the more-military centred administration of his father, the news agency added.

 "The term 'military-first politics', a major keyword in the Kim Jong Il era, is known to have been scrapped from the preface of the party by-laws," it said.